Webpage Midway Bonsai Society Midrand

 ORGANIC COMPONENT

 This, to me, is the most important ingredient.
 Do not just add compost, get a GOOD fine/sifted compost.
-They usually cost a bit more, for a good reason.
+Good composts, usually cost a bit more, for a good reason.
 For your bonsai to grow optimally, it needs to be able to get nutrients and water.
+Cheap composts, may not have been composted completely, altering the PH balance in the soil.

 INORGANIC AGGREGATES